Jump to Your Month:

 Crystallography: Isometric; Crystals sometimes sharp octahedra, dodecahedra, and combinations with other forms.

-Sources: South Africa, India, Brazil, Borneo, Venezuela, Russia, Australia, and United States
+Major Sources: South Africa, India, Brazil, Venezuela, Russia, Australia, and the United States.

 What's the Birthstone for April?

 Emerald has been synonymous with the color green since ancient times.
 A fine emerald is a truly breathtaking sight, and this member of the beryl family deserves its placement among the traditional “Big Four” gems, along with diamond, ruby, and sapphire.